 Detroit Business Institute-Downriver

 The practical nursing certificate program at the Detroit Business Institute is both challenging and rewarding.
 Through classroom lectures and practical training experiences, students gain the proficiency to care for patients in a variety of settings.
 Course modules include medical surgical nursing, maternal child nursing, gerontology, dosages and calculations, pharmacology, the fundamentals of nursing, medical terminology, transition and roles of the LPN, and nutrition.
-The program covers a total of 1096 classroom and clinical hours for a total of 57.5-quarter credit hours.
-Applicants must have a high school diploma or GED, pass a drug screen and criminal background check, provide documentation of current immunizations and negative TB test, provide two letters of recommendation, attend a personal interview, and pass the ATI entrance exam.
-Students must complete the prerequisite courses Anatomy and Physiology, Psychology, Math, and English Composition.
+The program covers a total of 1135 classroom and clinical hours for a total of 60.5-quarter credit hours.
 Students who complete the program’s requirements will receive a Certificate of Completion and will be eligible to take the NCLEX-PN for licensure in Michigan.
-Tuition for the 45-week program is $27,400.

 - Website: http://www.dbidownriver.edu/practical-nurse

 - Address: 19100 Fort Street, Riverview, MI 48193-6799